Room first published by Real Crime Magazine

 The irony is that the world of 5-year-old Jack (Jacob Trembley) is defined rather precisely by what it is: the single room of a sound-proofed shed that he has occupied with his Ma (Brie Larson) ever since he was born.
 Herself abducted by ‘Old Nick’ (Sean Bridgers) when she was 17, and regularly raped, Ma does her best to raise Jack well in extremely straitened circumstances, even as she protects him from the horror of their shared reality by discouraging any notions of a different, normalised ‘outside’ – much as the skylight above (the room’s only window) both frames and blinkers Jack’s view.

-The ensuing film is many things: a survival story, a locked-room coming-of-ager, an escapist drama of dysfunction, and a chronicle of mental as well as physical imprisonment – but most importantly of all, it is a crime picture that marginalises both crime and offender as just part of the furniture for a complex, loving bond between mother and son.
+The ensuing film is many things: a survival story, a locked-room coming-of-ager, an escapist drama of dysfunction and recovery, and a chronicle of mental as well as physical imprisonment – but most importantly of all, it is a crime picture that marginalises both crime and offender as just part of the furniture for a complex, loving bond between mother and son.
 Abrahamson’s direction is taut and claustrophobic, and the performances from Larson and Trembley might aptly be described as ‘breakout’.